app-fx/zoom/readme.md

 Using bower:
 ```
-bower install app.ui.component
+bower install app.fx.zoom
 ```

 Import from github
 ```
-git pull git://github.com/app-ui/component.git master
+git pull git://github.com/app-fx/zoom.git master
 ```

-Simply search and replace ```component``` and ```Component``` with your UI element name.

 The component contains all the basic structure to get started.
-The component.
 The stylesheet is created using Less and then been compiled to a plain CSS file.
 It's your choice if you want to continue developing in Less or CSS.